BoogeyMan24/BoogeyEvents/README.md

-!!! you only need the .jar file, the rest is just the source code !!! \n only the .jar file goes in to the plugins folder
+!!! you only need the .jar file, the rest is just the source code !!!

+only the .jar file goes in to the plugins folder